Schnubbione/APXO/README.md

 ### Teams

 1. Join or create a session in the lobby, then register your team name.
-The Admin Session is reserved for facilitator-led rounds; any custom session you create will make you the owner automatically.
+The Admin Session is reserved for facilitator-led rounds; any custom session you create will still mark you as the owner, but Phase 2 launch is shared across the group.
-2. In Phase 1 submit a sealed bid and wait for the allocation summary.
+2. In Phase 1 submit a sealed bid; once every team confirms the dialog, the auction closes immediately.
+3. Use the “Start Simulation” button above the Pooling Trend to kick off Phase 2 when the countdown is idle (any ready team can do this).
-3. In Phase 2 adjust price, push level, fixed hold %, and optional tool each tick to maximise profit.
+4. During Phase 2 adjust price, push level, fixed hold %, and optional tool each tick to maximise profit.
-4. Monitor the live snapshots and the evaluation recap after the round ends; prepare for the next launch.
+5. Monitor the live snapshots and the evaluation recap after the round ends; prepare for the next launch.
-5. Use practice mode to test strategies without affecting live sessions.
+6. Use practice mode to test strategies without affecting live sessions.

 ### Admins

 1. Sign in via “Admin Login” (password from the environment file).
-2. Use the session banner to switch between sessions; the Admin Session stays facilitator-controlled while any other session assigns ownership to the first team that joins.
+2. Use the session list in the lobby or control card to focus on the right game; the session banner shows live status instead of action buttons.
-3. Start/stop phases with the control card; resets now operate per session (global resets still exist if required).
+3. Start/stop phases with the control card or the shared “Start Simulation” button; resets now operate per session (global resets still exist if required).
 4. Run analytics from the current session to review demand curves, profit trends, and round history.
 5. When the lobby gets noisy, delete all sessions from the Danger Zone to rebuild a clean Admin Session; the backend also auto-prunes inactive sessions and auto-logs silent teams after 15 minutes.
 6. Practice mode remains a quick way to onboard new teams.